Gessel-Type Expansion for the Circular $\beta$-Ensemble and Central Limit Theorem for the Sine-$\beta$ Process for $\beta\le 2$: Introduction

-The convergence of additive functionals has been shown by Lebl\'e in \cite{L_20}, who used the DLR equations for the sine-$\beta$ process \cite{DHLM_21}.
-Another proof is due to Lambert \cite{L_21}.
-Lambert relied on the coupling of the sine-$\beta$ process with the circular $\beta$-ensemble, introduced by Valk\'o and Vir\'ag \cite{VV_20}.
+Let us list some of related works.
+The convergence of additive functionals under the sine-$\beta$ process for all~$\beta>0$ has previously been established by Lebl\'e \cite[Theorem 1]{L_20} from the Gibbs property \cite[Theorem~1.1]{DHLM_21}.
+Another proof is due to Lambert \cite[Theorem 1.10]{L_21}.
+Lambert relied on the coupling of the sine-$\beta$ process with the circular $\beta$-ensemble, introduced by Valk\'o and Vir\'ag \cite[Theorem 1]{VV_20}.
 Both methods require the function to be compactly supported.
-This restriction is, however, unnatural, as may be seen with the example of $\beta=2$, for which the exact formula is available --- the scaling limit of the Borodin-Okounkov formula \cite{BC_03, B_24}.
-This formula implies Theorem \ref{res:sb_th} for $\beta=2$ and, in particular, yields that the convergence of $\overline{S}_{f(\cdot/R)}$ depends not on the decay of the function $f$ itself, but rather on the decay of its Fourier transform.
-Our method avoids the compact support restriction by deriving an explicit inequality \eqref{res_eq:sb_th}, which may be extended by continuity to all functions, for which the $1$-Sobolev seminorm is finite.
+This restriction is, however, unnatural, as may be seen with the example of~$\beta=2$, for which the exact formula is available --- the scaling limit of the Borodin-Okounkov formula~\cite{BC_03, B_24}.
+This formula implies Theorems~\ref{res:sb_th}, \ref{res:KS_conv}, \ref{res:opt_conv} for $\beta=2$ and, in particular, yields that the convergence of~$\overline{S}_{f(\cdot/R)}$ depends not on the decay of the function $f$ itself, but rather on the decay of its Fourier transform.
+Our method avoids the compact support restriction by deriving an explicit inequality~\eqref{res_eq:sb_th}, which may be extended by continuity to all functions, for which the $1$-Sobolev seminorm is finite.

-We note that the fact that the variance of additive functionals depends on the seminorm, rather than the norm, is connected, following Ghosh and Peres \cite{GP_17}, to the rigidity of the process \cite{G_15, GP_17}.
+We note that the dependence of the variance of additive functionals on the seminorm, rather than the norm, is connected, following Ghosh and Peres \cite[Theorem 6.1]{GP_17}, to the rigidity of the process \cite{G_15, GP_17}.
 In particular, this property allows one to approximate an indicator function by a function with arbitrarily small variance of the respective additive functional.
-This was used by Chhaibi and Najnudel \cite{CN_18} to show the rigidity of the sine-$\beta$ process.
+This was used by Chhaibi and Najnudel \cite[Theorem~1.2]{CN_18} to show the rigidity of the sine-$\beta$ process.